 Google Apps for Business is the cloud-based email service started by Google, which will be applicable for an entire organization.
 You can access all Google applications like Google Drive, Google Calendar, and everything.
 There is an admin console that has control over all accounts.
 It is mainly composed of Storage, Create, Manage, and Communicate.
 Every version of Google Apps has a different cost.
 Google Apps for education is free of cost.
 Here you will have an email address like [email protected] This too is not free, but I have included it here.

 ProtonMail offers great security features like End-to-End encryption and Anonymous accounts.

-These were some of the popular email service providers for personal, professional and business purpose.
-If you have any more to add, please do share with us through comments.
+These were some of the popular email service providers for personal, professional, and business purposes.
+If you have more to add, please share it with us through comments.

 TIP: Is your Email private?
 Take these Email Leak Tests.

 What is an example of a free email service you can use?

 Outlook is one of the finest examples of a free email service we can use to create an email account.
 If you are looking for more storage space you can opt for Gmail or Yahoo Mail which gives 15GB and 1TB of storage space respectively.
 If you are looking for privacy friendly email service, you can opt for Proton Mail, Tutanota, etc.